One of the things I love in late Victorian fashion are the

 I took apart most of the hat and

-right proportions for a hat has
+conical crown.
+Figuring out the right proportions for a hat has

 especially if its meant to be worn with a high or puffy hairdo.

 the straw is so wide, but they can be mostly disguised under

 I first tried to steam and iron the brim to

 turn up on one side but it didn't really want to take a lasting

 form.
 My plan b was then to turn to metal wire.

 The final color ended up being darker

 than I had planned, so the hat too had more contrast than the

 pastel-toned look I had envisioned.
 I guess I could have used

 white silk instead, but as I wanted it to match the dress I went

 with the darker blue.